varenya/elpsykongroo/content/blog/separation-of-concept-and-syntax/index.md

 ## Asynchronicity

-Now within the JS ecosystem there are now multiple ways of achieving concurrency/async:
+Now within the JS ecosystem, there are now multiple ways of achieving concurrency/async:

 ### Using Callbacks